 - Pons Geniculate Occipital Lobe PGO Waves - Waves that go back and forth between the brainstem and the occipital lobe at the rate of REM eye movements.
-(Even while we're awake.) - population of astrocytes linking the posterior brainstem to the occipital lobe (and probably hypothalamus geniculate ganglia and thalamus).
+(Even while we're awake.) - These waves may suggest a special population of astrocytes linking the posterior brainstem to the occipital lobe (and probably hypothalamus geniculate ganglia and thalamus).